 Nondiscrimination and Non-Harassment: Linn-Benton Community College is committed to providing an atmosphere that encourages individuals to realize their potential.
 We embrace diversity and inclusion of all persons.
-LBCC prohibits unlawful discrimination based on race, color, religion, ethnicity, use of native language, national origin, sex, sexual orientation, gender, gender identity, marital status, disability, veteran status, age, or any other status protected under applicable federal, state, or local laws.
-For further information see Board Policy P1015 in our Board Policies and Administrative Rules.
-Title II, IX, & Section 504: Scott Rolen, CC-108, 541-917-4425; Lynne Cox, T-107B, 541-917-4806, LBCC, Albany, Oregon.
+The college prohibits unlawful discrimination based on race, color, religion, ethnicity, use of native language, national origin, sex, sexual orientation, marital status, disability, veteran status, or age in any area, activity or operation of the college.
+In addition, the college complies with related federal, state, and local laws (Civil Rights, Disability & Rehabilitation Acts,

-To report: linnbenton-advocate.symplicity.com/public_report.
-In addition, the college complies with related federal, state, and local laws (Civil Rights, Disability & Rehabilitation Acts, Veterans Acts).
+Veterans Acts).